60th Point to Point at Aldington

 This week marks National Apprenticeship Week across England.
 Hallett & Co currently have a Solicitor Apprentice, Bethany-Jo Bevis, at the firm.
 Bethany has been with us since September 2016 and started her Solicitor Apprenticeship with the University of Law in September 2018.
 The apprenticeship is a level 7 course stretching of 5-6 years where Bethany studies for a LLB in Law and Legal Practice and will qualify as a solicitor.

 Hallett & Co are committed to ensuring equality and diversity in the workplace, and in providing services to clients.
 Our aim is to respect, encourage, value and manage diversity and equality of opportunity for our staff and job applicants.
-A copy of our Equality and Diversity Policy can be found here and the most recent diversity data here.
+A copy of our Equality and Diversity Policy can be found here.

 Hallett & Co treats the security and privacy of personal data which it holds extremely seriously.
 Our Privacy Policy can be found here.